1jour1vin

 aperitif

-Produced from plots in the cantons of Saint-Donat, Tain and Tournon, this fresh, expressive white wine opens with scents of yellow flowers, white-fleshed fruit and eucalyptus.
-Well-balanced, full-bodied, rich and fresh on the palate, it delights with its yellow-fruit aromas.
-Aniseed and saline finish supported by fine bitters.
+Produced from vineyards located in the cantons of Saint-Donat, Tain, and Tournon, this fresh and expressive white wine opens with aromas of yellow flowers, white-fleshed fruits, and eucalyptus.
+The palate is very well-balanced, full-bodied, rich, and fresh, delighting with its yellow fruit aromas.
+The finish is aniseed and salty, supported by beautiful bitter notes.

-Buy your Cave de Tain wines at the best price on private sale!
+Buy your Cave de Tain wines at the best price in a private sale!

 Rated site